SaiGuy1/KasaVueApp/README.md

 # Kasa Vue App
 # Hosted at https://keen-rosalind-ab95fb.netlify.app
 # WORKS BEST ON LOCALHOST - IF USING HOSTED SITE TO VIEW, CLICK ON 'ABOUT' in FOOTER TO COME BACK TO INDEX PAGE.
-DID SOME LAST MINUTE RESTRUCTURING so nav links won't work properly

 ## Objectives (Functionality over Design)